AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48362-fixes-the-issue-where-the-default-shipping-address-is-used-instead-of-a-new-one.md

 ---
-title: 'ACSD-48362: fixes the use of default shipping address instead of a new one'
+title: 'ACSD-48362: fixes the issue where the default shipping address is used instead of a new one'
 description: Apply the ACSD-48362 patch to fix the Adobe Commerce issue where the default shipping address is used instead of a new one when placing an order using a negotiable quote.
 ---

-# ACSD-48362: fixes the use of default shipping address instead of a new one
+# ACSD-48362: fixes the issue where the default shipping address is used instead of a new one

 The ACSD-48362 patch fixes the issue where the default shipping address is used instead of a new one when placing an order using a negotiable quote.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.27 is installed.
 The patch ID is ACSD-48362.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

-**The patch is created for Magento version:**
+**The patch is created for Adobe Commerce version:**

 * Adobe Commerce (all deployment methods) 2.4.4

-**Compatible with Magento versions:**
+**Compatible with Adobe Commerce versions:**

 * Adobe Commerce (all deployment methods) 2.4.1 - 2.4.6